This course is only available for BA2 students in the Korean Studies program.

 Design and write an academic paper on relevant issues;

 Mode of instruction

-This course consists of four parts that are assessed as below.
+This course consists of three parts that are assessed as below.
 The final mark of the course is determined by the weighted average of the three assessment criteria.

 To pass the course, students must receive an overall mark of 5.50 (=6) or higher and a passing grade for the final paper assignment (5.5 or higher).
 Students who failed the course (receiving an overall mark of 5.49 [=5] or lower) or who failed the final paper assignment (5.49 or lower) must take a resit.
 The resit consists of a revised and expanded version of the final paper.